 The name Carmel in the Bible

-The better known Carmel is a mountain on the Mediterranean coast (Jeremiah 46:18).
-It's where Israel's prophet Elijah the Tishbite has his encounter with the 450 priest of Baal.
+- The better known Carmel is a mountain on the Mediterranean coast (Jeremiah 46:18).
+It's where Israel's prophet Elijah the Tishbite had his encounter with the 450 priest of Baal (1 Kings 18:19).
 This Carmel became a symbol for beauty (Song of Solomon 7:5).
 HAW Theological Wordbook of the Old Testament notes that today the Carmelite mountain range forms the harbor of Haifa.
 The town Megiddo is located close to Mount Carmel.

 Etymology of the name Carmel